The 2d-directed spanning forest converges to the Brownian web: Theorem : a sketch of the proof

-Controlling with high probability the deviations of DSF paths (with Theorem 4.10 of \cite{BB07} instead of Lemma 6.6 of \cite{C2017}), (\ref{sublin:ApproxRSTDSF}) also holds if paths counted by $\eta_{r}(\alpha,\beta,\eps)$ are assumed to cross the right side of the corresponding rectangle, i.e. the vertical segment $\{r+r^{\beta}\}\!\times\![-r^{\beta/2+\eps},r^{\beta/2+\eps}]$.
-Thus, the invariant translation property of the DSF leads to
+Controlling with high probability the deviations of DSF paths (with Theorem 4.10 of \cite{BB07} instead of Lemma 6.6 of \cite{C2017}), (\ref{sublin:ApproxRSTDSF}) also holds if paths counted by $\eta_{r}(\alpha,\beta,\eps)$ are assumed to cross the lower side of the corresponding rectangle, i.e. the horizontal segment $[-r^{\beta/2+\eps},r^{\beta/2+\eps}]\times\{-r-r^{\beta}\}$.
+Thus, standard arguments based on the invariant translation property of the DSF (see the proof of Lemma 6.7 of \cite{C2017}) leads to